edward-burn/CodingWithOmop/README.md

 # CodingWithOmop

-Please note the below instructions are rahter vague.
+Please note the below instructions are rather vague.
 There are certainly non-obvious steps missing below so please ask as you go.

 ## Analyst track